The

 little more information on this

-place -- if, indeed, he knew any more than I did about it, aside from
+place -- if, indeed, he knew any more than I did about it, aside from the

-Captain's voice boomed out from all directions at once:
+voice boomed out from all directions at once:

 "Asat no yřutz yn ořtui ofarar irrtu ufiitařeear, umař